{Latest update: 16 November 2006}

 • Magnetic tapes.

-• Another issue to take into account is that of storage volatility.
+• Another issue to take into account is that of storage volatility: volatile storage loses its contents when the device is powered down.

 • Cache is used to provide faster access to the information: as information is used, it is also copied into a faster storage system; the next time that we need a particular piece of information, we check the cache for it first.
 Due to its limited size, cache management becomes an important design problem.